nkosi-tauro/dfrs_domain/README.md

     return render(request, 'adminview/eventlogs.html', context)
 ```
 **Issue, Problem & Solution witch Caching**
 But we then ran into a problem.
 Since we were caching the data (cache default timeout is `300` seconds) if any new data came through, the user would not be able to view the updated data (Redis, N.D.).
-To remedy this we utilised The Django signal receiver decorator to listen for when the Model Changed, if the Model changed, the cache would be immediately deleted so that a new call to the Database can be made.
+To remedy this we utilized The Django signal receiver decorator to listen for when the Model Changed, if the Model changed, the cache would be immediately deleted so that a new call to the Database can be made.

 ```py
 # Signal receivers to update cache on save or delete events